apache/druid/docs/querying/set-query-context.md

 The way you set the query context depends on how you submit the query to Druid, whether using the web console or API.
 It also depends on whether your query is Druid SQL or a JSON-based native query.
-This topic shows you how to set the query context for each application.
+This guide shows you how to set the query context for each application.

 Before you begin, identify which context parameters you need to configure in order to establish your query context as query context carriers.
 For available parameters and their descriptions, see [Query context reference](query-context-reference.md).

-## Druid web console
+## Web console

-The most straightforward method to configure query context parameters is via the Druid web console.
-In web console, you can set up context parameters for both Druid SQL and native queries.
+You can configure query context parameters is via the [Web console](../operations/web-console.md).
+In the web console, you can set up context parameters for both Druid SQL and native queries.

 The following steps show you how to set the query context using the web console:

 1. In the web console, select **Query** from the top-level navigation.

-1. **Click** the **Engine** selector next to the **Run** button to choose the appropriate query type:
+1. **Click** the **Engine** selector next to the **Run** button to choose the appropriate query type.
+Unless otherwsise instructed, you can leave the engine as `Auto` to let Druid choose the best engine for you.

-- Selects the **JSON (native) engine** for native queries.
-- Selects the **SQL (native) engine** for Druid SQL queries.
-- Selects the **SQL (task) engine** for Multi-stage queries (MSQ).
-- Selects the **Auto engine** to let the console detect the query type automatically.
-You just paste your query into the **Query** view, and the web console chooses the right engine for you.

 2. Enter the query you want to run.

-3. Select **Edit context** from the menu.
+3. Select **Edit context** button.
-4. In the **Edit query context** dialog, add your context parameters as JSON key-value pairs.
-For example:
+4. In the **Edit query context** dialog, add your context parameters as JSON key-value pairs and then click **Save**.
+For example,you can insert the following context parameters:
    ```json
    {
      "timeout": 300000,
      "useCache": false
    }
    ```
-5. Click **Save** to apply the context to your query.
 6. Click **Run** to execute your query with the specified context parameters.

-The web console validates your JSON and highlights any syntax errors before you run the query.
+The web console validates the JSON object containing the query context parameters and highlights any syntax errors before you click **Run** the query.

-For more information about using the Druid SQL Web Console Query view, see [Query view](../operations/web-console.md#query).
+For more information about using the web console Query view, see [Query view](../operations/web-console.md#query).

 ## Druid SQL

-When you use Druid SQL programmatically—such as in applications, automated scripts, or database tools, you can set query context using three different methods depending on how you execute your queries beyond [Druid Web Console](./set-query-context.md#druid-web-console).
+When using Druid SQL programmatically—such as in applications, automated scripts, or database tools—you can set query context through various methods depending on how your queries are executed.

 ### HTTP API

 When using the HTTP API, you include query context parameters in the `context` object of your JSON request.
+For more information on how to format Druid SQL API requests and handle responses, see [Druid SQL API](../api-reference/sql-api.md).

 The following example sets the `sqlTimeZone` parameter: